EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    * - :math:`A_{bleach}`
      - The number of events of observed bleaching times
    * - :math:`t_{bleach,1/2}[s]`
-     - The time interval before a flourophore photo-bleaching
+     - The time interval before a flourophore photo-bleaches